One of the most appreciated compliments received by any athlete is from one’s own peers.

-Daily News of Open Water Swimming: Can you describe your typical weekly schedule, including your swimming workouts and your dryland training?
+Daily News of Open Water Swimming: Can you describe your typical mid-season weekly schedule, including your swimming workouts and dryland training?

-Daily News of Open Water Swimming: What are your favorite foods and favorite drinks during your marathon swims?
+Daily News of Open Water Swimming: What are your favorite foods and drinks during your marathon races?

 Daily News of Open Water Swimming: What kinds of things do you think about during your marathon swims?

 Kathrin Lammers: Depending on the swim, some swims require a lot more attention when swimming in a pack or in areas where the current changes frequently, more focus is required.
 In other long races, I just let my mind flow.